-Prior to 2020, encounters peaked in 2020 with 1.6 million apprehensions on our southern border.

-Then, in 2020 and the beginning of 2021, there was a massive, unprecedented increase in encounters on our southern border (see Graph 2).
-As of October 2022, migrant encounters at the U.S.-Mexico border reached their highest level in recorded history at over 2.7 million encounters for FY2022 (see Graph 3).
+Prior to 2020, encounters peaked in 2000 with 1.6 million apprehensions on our southern border.
+Then, in 2020 and the beginning of 2021, there was a massive, unprecedented increase in encounters on our southern border that has yet to decline (see Graph 2).
+Migrant encounters broke their all-time highest level in recorded history in October 2022 with over 2.7 million encounters (see Graph 3).
+That record continued to be broken in FY 2023 with over 3.2 million encounters.